Placement Responsibilities

 • The HEP will be maintained and kept current throughout the duration of the case.

-• Ensure to also provide this updated information to the Public Health Nurse (PHN) so that it may be entered into CWS/CMS.
+• In a timely manner, also provide this updated information to the Public Health Nurse (PHN) so that it may be entered into CWS/CMS.

-2. CHDP physical and dental examination information is entered into CWS/CMS by the PHNs to keep the medical/dental information updated.
-Follow the instructions in Child Health and Disability Prevention Program (CHDP) for informing caregivers of medical and dental examination requirements.
+3. Physical and dental examination information is entered into CWS/CMS by the PHNs to keep the medical/dental information updated.

-3. Complete the boxed-in section titled, “Health and Education Passport,” with the date the HEP and the HEP Binder was given to the RP.
+3. On the DCFS 709, complete the boxed-in section titled, “Health and Education Passport (HEP),” with the date the HEP and the HEP Binder (or folder) was given to the RP.

 • Review and ensure the HEP has the current and relevant information before providing it to the new caregiver.
 If necessary, collaborate with the PHN.